hyeonjun17/FastWayOfCrossRoad/README.md

 ## MainActivity

-startpoint : input where you stand endpoint : input where you wanna go openedroad : input road where cars are moving
+startpoint : input where you stand\n
+endpoint : input where you wanna go\n openedroad : input road where cars are moving

 ## SettingCrossRoad